 I couldn’t pick just one market in Goa because there are simply far too many to choose from.
 Shopping in Goa was like Schwarz at Christmas time, where every object is more exciting than the first.
 The famous harem pants, elephant tapestries with gold thread, hand stitched bags with little mirrors to catch the light, wooden earrings and rainbow beads, floor cushions, pashminas and little sculptures of deities.
 Out of all the three cities I visited, Goa was my favourite place to shop, and I wouldn’t hesitate going back.

-What are some of your favourite markets?
+What are some of your favourite markets in India?